rafa3127/BalanceBookJS/CONTRIBUITING.md

 # Contributing to BalanceBookJS

 We appreciate your interest in contributing to BalanceBookJS!
-To maintain the quality of our codebase and ensure consistent releases, we adhere to specific commit message conventions.
-This document outlines how to format your commit messages to comply with our workflow.

-## Commit Message Format

-Each commit message should include a header, a body, and a footer.
-The header has a special format that includes a type, a scope, and a subject:

-Para asegurar que todos los contribuyentes a tu repositorio sigan una convención de commits coherente y que Semantic Release pueda automatizar el proceso de versionado y lanzamiento, es fundamental proporcionar una guía clara sobre cómo se deben hacer los commits.
-Aquí te proporciono una documentación en formato Markdown que puedes incluir en un archivo CONTRIBUTING.md o README.md en tu repositorio:

-markdown
-Copy code
-# Contributing to BalanceBookJS

-We appreciate your interest in contributing to BalanceBookJS!
-To maintain the quality of our codebase and ensure consistent releases, we adhere to specific commit message conventions.
-This document outlines how to format your commit messages to comply with our workflow.
+To maintain the quality of our codebase and ensure consistent releases, we adhere to specific commit message conventions based on Conventional Commits.
+This document outlines how to format your commit messages to comply with our workflow, which helps automate versioning and changelog generation.

 ## Commit Message Format